 For more information www.humanservices.gov.au

 It’s very easy to fall for those loud in-your-face ads for instant cash loans.
 But while these ‘payday loans’ may appear easily attainable to provide a quick fix when times are financially tough, they aren’t as pretty as they may seem.
 Mozo does not support these lenders for the following reasons:

 - Payday loans can become addictive, causing a vulnerable borrower to spiral into an unaffordable amount of debt

 - Payday loans come with hefty fees.
 According to MoneySmart, payday loans don't charge interest but can charge a heap in fees.
-When it comes to fees; expect a hefty upfront fee of 20% on the amount that’s being borrowed as well as around 4% in a monthly service fee.
+When it comes to these costs; expect a hefty upfront fee of 20% on the amount that’s being borrowed as well as around 4% in a monthly service fee.

 - Pay day loans are short term, therefore the money needs to be repaid quickly e.g. 30 days, this can place huge financial pressure on the borrower